Dizzy611/In_GME/README.md

 the LGPL.

 Changelog:
+ - Changes from v0.04 to v0.05
+   - Fixed visualizations by re-working current position/seeking to better fit with the way winamp expects them to work.
+Seeking should also be faster and cleaner now.
+Also, removed some useless debug messages and added some more useful ones, and some general code cleanup.
  - Changes from v0.03 to v0.04
    - Worked around a potential upstream bug regarding seeking: If you seek backwards during a fade-out, the fade-out is unset, causing the track to then loop indefinitely.
 I thus re-set the fade-out during every seek.
 I can see this potentially being intended behavior, so I'm debating whether to report it upstream.
  - Changes from v0.02 to v0.03